lilithgannone/lilygannone.ics385spring2026/week4/hero-hw4/README.md

 **Date:** 02/03/2026<br>
 **Course:** ICS 385 Spring 2026<br>
 **Assignment:** Week 4a - Basic NodeJS<br>
-**Disclaimer:** OpenAI used to understand code, no AI used to write the additions to the code apart from autofill directly from Visual Studio
+**Disclaimer:** OpenAI used to understand code, no AI used to write the additions to the code, apart from autofill directly from Visual Studio

 ## Overview
-This project is an extension of Hero Node js code.
+This project is an extension of the Hero Node.js code.
 The intial Hero code was extended to include five NPM packages that save to five individual txt files.
-Comments where these additions occured can be viewed in the 'index.js' file. 'npm install' was used to install the two additional packages that did not exist in the inital code.
-With the program running, local js server ('http://127.0.0.1:3000/') can be opened to view the outputs.
+Comments where these additions occurred can be viewed in the 'index.js' file. 'npm install' was used to install the two additional packages that did not exist in the initial code.
+With the program running,the  local js server ('http://127.0.0.1:3000/') can be opened to view the outputs.

 ## NPM Packages Used
 - superheroes